cscart/docs/en/user_guide/users/user_groups/index.rst

     :align: center
     :alt: Click on the gear button and choose the User group requests tab to open a list of pending requests.

-3. Tick the checkboxes next to the requests you want to process and click either **Approve selected** or the **trash bin** button.
+3. Tick the checkboxes next to the requests you want to process, click the gear button in the top right corner. and choose either **Approve selected** or **Decline selected**.
 You can also change the status of a particular request in the drop-down menu on the right.

 =====================================
 Configuring Administrator Permissions